 Choosing the right tool depends on team size, workflow, and the level of structure needed, but the best tools make idea generation easy, visually engaging, and accessible to everyone involved.

-Collaborative brainstorming has several work applications, including:
+Collaborative brainstorming has several workplace applications, including:

 Marketing and campaign planning: Collaborative brainstorming provides the structure for generating diverse campaign ideas, messaging angles, content themes, and creative directions.
 Bringing people from different roles—content, design, product, and sales—helps create campaigns that are not only creative but also aligned with customer insights and business goals.